cmrsol/example/README.md

 2. A registered domain served by *AWS Route53* and the associated *Hosted Zone ID*
 3. The *ARN* of an existing *AWS Certificate Manager* certificate
 4. A *AWS S3* bucket for artifacts
+5. This repo pushed into a CodeCommit repo called `example`

 *Note: you will need to tweak the following INI files for your own situation before running `build-example.sh`:*